- Aliases

 Building HTML Tags

 Web development often involves dynamically generating HTML content.
-Dynamic web applications might use join tag attributes when generating HTML content:
+Dynamic web applications might use 'join()' to concatenate strings and create tag attributes:

 attributes = ['class="button"', 'id="submit-btn"', 'name="submit"']